 - Successful completion of 16 units (4 courses) with a grade of C or better.
 Required courses include:

 - The candidate may request the assistance of UCR Extension to file the appropriate paperwork with the CTC or the candidate may apply on their own to the CTC.

 - If the candidate would like UCR to assist, please complete the online “Completion Verification” application.
 Please note, a university $75 "credential filing fee" will apply.

 - Upon verification by Student Services that all requirements have been met, the Credentials Office will mail the required CTC paperwork to the candidate’s home address in 10 business days.
 Please complete the application and mail back to the Credentials Office with a $100 check or money order made out to “CTC”.
 At this time, the CTC does not accept online applications.

-- Upon receipt, the Credentials Office will process the paperwork within 24 hours.
-A (C19) letter is then mailed to the candidate as verification of completion.
+- Upon receipt, the Credentials Office will process the paperwork.
+A (C19) letter is then emailed and mailed to the candidate as verification of completion.